na-na-hi/renget/archive/trashcollects.md

 ### E621 Tagger Model for use in WD Tagger
 Reminder that the prior GitHub repo has been discontinued; delete the extension's folder and install https://github.com/picobyte/stable-diffusion-webui-wd14-tagger instead, which reportedly works even with WebUI 1.6.
+The patch below seems to NOT BE NEEDED anymore as of Oct 17th 2023 if you are using the picobyte repo.
+Download only the Convnext V2 model, and place it as described.

 	The WD Tagger extension as-is only generates Danbooru tags, which is great when training on NAI and other anime-based models.
 For models based on e621, the tags may need to be changed accordingly.
 For that reason, you can use the following model instead of the WD one.
 ![E621 Tagger](https://files.catbox.moe/9mv03e.png)